gaehlerm/SoftwareEngineering/README.md

     return roman
 ```

-The reamining tests and implementations are straight forward.
+The remaining tests and implementations are straightforward.
 I'll leave them as an exercise for the reader.

-## Stubs, Fakes and Mocks
+## Stubs, Fakes, and Mocks

-// chapter 12 Types of tests, Mock and Stubs has some redundancy with this chapter.
+// chapter 19 Types of tests, Mock and Stubs has some redundancy with this chapter.
 Maybe merge them?

-There are many cases where you have to write a test but the code you want to test contains something you don’t want to test.
-Like a database or an internet connection.
-You want to have a fake database that returns the value you expect and will never fail.
-The solution is writing a database on your own.
-Not a complete one.
+In many instances, you may need to write a test, but the code you intend to test includes elements that you prefer not to test.
+For example a database or an internet connection.
+You want to create a fake database that returns the expected value and never fails.
+The solution is to create your own database.
+Not a complete one, of course.
 One that does only what you really need for this test case.
-It implements every function you call and returns some values that you want.
-You may have to implement quite some logic into the fake database to implement the desired behavior, depending on how complex your test cases should be.
-Maybe you need different fake databases for different tests.
-You might need a dedicated database that throws an exception in some special case.
-All together programming such fake objects is a lot of work and it makes the code rigid as not all the functionality of the fake object are implemented.
+It implements every function you call and returns the values you desire.
+You may need to incorporate a significant amount of logic into the fake database to achieve the desired behavior, depending on the complexity of your test cases.
+Perhaps you need separate mock databases for various tests.
+You might need a dedicated database that throws an exception in some special cases.
+Programming fake objects altogether is a lot of work, and it makes the code rigid because not all the functionalities of the fake object are implemented.

 There are many ways to set up a fake object.
-We will only look at two of them: Faking and mocking.
+We will only look at two of them: faking and mocking.

 ### Mocking

 [clean craftsmanship, p.118]

-The first one is to use an existing database and change some of its behavior using a mocking framework.
-In the following example we mock the result when reading a csv file.
-In Python this is easily done using the Mock library.
-Most other programming languages have similar mocking libraries as well.
+The first approach is to utilize an existing database and modify some of its functionalities using a mocking framework.
+In the following example, we simulate the result of reading a CSV file.
+In Python, this can be easily achieved using the Mock library.
+Most other programming languages have similar mocking libraries too.

 ```py
 from important_stuff import read_csv